new92/InstaTools/Spammer/README.md

 ## Expected files 📁
 The files expected to be created are:
   1) replies.txt

-> If you like this repository please feel free to star and/or fork it.

 ## Disclaimer ⚠️
 This script is intended solely for ethical and lawful purposes.
 It must not be used for any unethical, illegal, or harmful activities.
 Always obtain explicit consent from any individuals or users targeted by this script before utilizing it in any way.